AMANKHURANA17/ipl-analysis/README.md

 # Beyong Boundaries: Exploring the Data Dynamics of IPL

 This project is a data visualization dashboard built using Streamlit.
-The dashboard provides insights into XYZ data, allowing users to interact with the visualizations and filter the data based on various parameters.
+The dashboard provides insights into Indian Premier League(IPL) data, allowing users to interact with the visualizations and filter the data based on various parameters.
 The app is deployed on Streamlit Cloud and is accessible online.
 You can check out the project video.

 ## Features
 - Interactive visualizations of winner,orange cap & purple cap holder, tournament sizes and fours data